Staying physically active is key to remaining independent and protecting your health as you get older.

 set goals for yourself.

-Find out more about what this program can do for you.
+Find out more about what these programs can do for you.

 How much exercise do I need?